kubernetes/kubernetes/docs/proposals/api-types-package-structure.md

 'v1' is taken to be the current stable version of this api.

-Multiple resource directories (we show 'resource1' and 'resource2') each have a `types.go`, containing the type definitions for this group/version/resource.
+A `types.go` file containing the v1 version of the group's objects lives here.
+There may be types for several different resources in this `types.go` file.

 This package has tightly controlled imports.
 It's allowed to include the Kubernetes unversioned API types (to be moved in/under `pkg/apis/unversioned`)